Updated on September 11th, 2022

 You can buy a manipulation cloak, but they seem rather expensive to me.
 You can achieve the same result with an inexpensive, light material.
 Manipulation cloths include a frame that helps keep them in place.

 I’ve never had much trouble with the hive boxes I’ve set aside so I have no urge to try a manipulation cloak.

 You can give bees a light misting with water to get them moving.
 Some beekeepers add a little bit of sugar or some essential oils (lemongrass or spearmint, mostly).

 I would only water mist in fairly warm weather.
 Wetting bees in cold weather is a bad idea.

 I often work a hive using little or no smoke.
 Sometimes the bees are incredibly calm and cooperative.
 I would not plan on that always being the case.

-However, with proper inspection techniques you may limit your need for the smoker.
+However, with proper inspection techniques, you may limit your need for a smoker.
 Follow the same guidelines we give for avoiding bee stings.
 (Avoiding stings can help avoid alarm pheromones.)